NFL cuts roundup: Titans to release P Brett Kern

 Register now for FREE unlimited access to Reuters.com

-The Tennessee Titans have informed longtime punter Brett Kern that he will be released, ESPN reported Monday.
+August 30 - The Tennessee Titans informed longtime punter Brett Kern on Monday that he will be released.

 Kern, 36, has punted for the Titans since 2009 and is a three-time Pro Bowler (2017, 2018, 2019).
 He was also first-team All-Pro in 2019.
 Kern averaged 44.8 yards per punt last season.